Juul/notdhcpserver/README.md

 Immediate:

+* CRC isn't working
+* Ensure client stops listening after it has gotten a response and sent an ack
 * Add timeout so it abandons an incoming message if no data is received for a few seconds
 * Make -v actually do something